• >

 It depends on the circumstances of you and your purchase partner - particularly income and credit rating.

-Although mortgages that allow joint purchases are not common, a bit of searching should give you a number of options to consider and a number of lenders to choose from.
+Although mortgages that allow joint purchases are common, a bit of searching should give you a number of options to consider and a number of lenders to choose from.
 If you are not sure what to do, seek independent financial advice.

 What kind of property should we buy?